Now we can support informed decisions at the municipal level achieving a balance between progress and conservation, today and for future generations.

 Tools include:

-c) a curriculums for counsellors and the public to understand the Planning Act, and essential aspects of watershed management.
+b) curriculums for counsellors and the public to understand governing legislations, essential aspects of watershed management, and Indigenous knowledge.

 Municipal Tools